-"With emotions running high and very few formulas or guidelines in New Jersey to help you come to an agreement on alimony, things can quickly go off the tracks if you involve attorneys.
+"With emotions running high and very few formulas or guidelines in New Jersey to help you come to an agreement on alimony payments, things can quickly go off the tracks in your case if you involve attorneys.

 That’s why it's better to work with an experienced divorce mediator like me.

-I’ll take you through my proven, step-by-step process and help you and your spouse negotiate and come to an agreement on alimony that's fair to both of you.
+I’ll take you through my proven, step-by-step process and help you and your spouse negotiate and come to an agreement (out of court) on alimony that's fair to both of you.

 There is no such thing as an alimony calculator in NJ.

 When it comes to child support, there's a mathematical formula that outputs a specific minimum amount a party should pay to support their children.